openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 on(type: 'micStateChange', callback: Callback&lt;MicStateChangeEvent&gt;): void

-Subscribes to system mic state change events.
+Subscribes to system microphone state change events.

 Currently, when multiple **AudioManager** instances are used in a single process, only the subscription of the last instance takes effect, and the subscription of other instances is overwritten (even if the last instance does not initiate a subscription).
 Therefore, you are advised to use a single **AudioManager** instance.